 In 2017, the Cooperative assessed its business model (products and markets) with the support of an external advisor.

-By the end of 2019, the Cooperative implemented most of the intended changes to its products and markets (e.g. refocus of geographical scope and emphasis on three sectors).
+In 2020, the Cooperative continued to monitor the gradual withdrawal of product and markets aligned to the implemented business model (e.g. refocus of geographical scope and emphasis on three sectors).
+The Cooperative will review the remaining changes to the business model as part of the future strategy for 2022 to 2026.